 Basic usage

-To make sure the SDK is properly loaded before asking it for a treatment you should wait until the SDK is ready as shown below.
-We set the client to listen for the sdkReady
+To make sure the SDK is properly loaded before asking it for a treatment, wait until the SDK is ready as shown below.
+We set the client to listen for the SDK_READY

 client.on(SplitEvent.SDK_READY, new SplitEventTask() {